Cornell University ECE4760

 Example of speech analysis and re-synthesis.

-Since the spectral estimate of each frequency is computed as a time-varying phasor, a crude reconstruction of the original signal was made by just summing the real parts of all the frequency bins.
+The signal is high-passed at around one Hz to remove residual DC offset.
+Input comes from a line-level output from a computer.
+Since the spectral estimate of each frequency is computed as a time-varying phasor, a crude reconstruction of the original signal was made by just summing the real parts of all the frequency bins and feeding the scaled result to a DAC.
+The sampling ISR, which computes the α-SWIFT and inverse uses about 0.6 of one cpu at 150 MHz.

 Code, Project ZIP